The Anthony Rothe Memorial Trust was established in September 1983 in memory of Anthony Rothe, the only child of Pat and Elizabeth Rothe.

 - treatment and cure

 of leukemia and allied blood disorders.
-Grants of up to $100,000 per annum will be considered for salaries for research workers and maintenance costs for research projects in the areas outlined above.
-Grants will be awarded for up to two years.
+Grants of up to $130,000 per annum will be considered for salaries for research workers and maintenance costs for research projects in the areas outlined above.
+Grants will be awarded for one to two years.